brumar/onionizer/README.md

     yield 'something'
     # B] write some stuff there
 ```
 Less visual noise, isn't it?
+The usage of `yield` is a nice trick to make the code more readable.
 This pattern is also [the preferred way to write context managers](https://docs.python.org/3/library/contextlib.html#contextlib.contextmanager).

-Of course, a pytest fixture is not a valid decorator, but with onionizer, one tweak is enough to make it one:
+If you believe that flat is better than nested, you might like this yield trickery.

+With onionizer, you can write your decorators in a similar way:

 ```python
 import onionizer